Miss America protest: Legacy

 A six-minute documentary, Up Against the Wall Miss America (1968), concerns the Miss America protest.

 The demonstration was largely responsible for bringing the women's liberation movement into the American national consciousness.
 The event "'marked the end of the movement's obscurity' and made both 'women's liberation' and beauty standards topics for national discussion".

+Robin Morgan designed the feminist symbol of a raised fist within the Venus symbol for the protest, where it was popularized.Davis, Ben.
+Art in the After-Culture: Capitalist Crisis and Cultural Strategy.
+United Kingdom: Haymarket Books, 2022.

 "No more Miss America!
 Ten points of protest" was included in the 1970 anthology Sisterhood is Powerful, edited by Robin Morgan.

 Civil rights protest

 Also on September 7, 1968, in Atlantic City, a separate civil rights demonstration took place in the form of a beauty pageant.
 African Americans and civil rights activists gather to crown the first Miss Black America.
 The winner, nineteen-year-old Philadelphia native Saundra Williams, had been active on the civil rights scene prior to the competition.
 As a student at Maryland State College, she helped organize the Black Awareness Movement with her classmates and staged a sit-in at a local restaurant, which refused to serve African Americans.

 Born to a middle-class family, she aspired to a career in social work and child welfare.
 She explained her motivation for running in the pageant:

 Miss America does not represent us because there has never been a black girl in the pageant.
 With my title, I can show black women that they too are beautiful. ...
 There is a need to keep saying this over and over because for so long none of us believed it.
 But now we're finally coming around.

 The competition, organized by civil rights activist J. Morris Anderson, was held at the Ritz Carlton a few blocks from Convention Hall, where the Miss America pageant took place the same evening.
 The Miss Black America contestants, prior to competition, rode in a convertible motorcade through the streets of Atlantic City and were greeted with cheers and applause, especially from members of the black community.

 The Miss Black America protest and the NYRW protest were driven by fundamentally different motivation.
 NYRW protested the very idea of beauty standards and the pageant that upheld them.
 The Miss Black America protesters had no grievances with the idea of beauty standards, but with the fact that they strongly favored white women.
 While NYRW wanted to dismantle the whole idea of beauty, Miss Black America protesters wanted to expand notions of beauty to include all races.

 Feminist protester and organizer Robin Morgan said "We deplore Miss Black America as much as Miss White America but we understand the black issue involved."